GIDDINGS, Joshua Reed, a Representative from Ohio; born in Tioga Point (later Athens),

 the War of 1812; taught school; studied law; was admitted to the bar in

-February 1821 and commenced practice in Jefferson, Ohio; member of the State
+February 1821 and commenced practice in Jefferson, Ohio; member of the Ohio

 Congress to fill the vacancy caused by the resignation of Elisha Whittlesey;

-reelected to the Twenty-sixth and Twenty-seventh Congresses and served from
+reelected to the Twenty-sixth and Twenty-seventh Congresses and resigned on

 Creole case; subsequently elected to the Twenty-seventh